Nonstabilizerness dynamics in many-body localized systems

 where $h_k$ is the local magnetic field at site $k$.
 In this case, the sum of expectation values of all Pauli strings can be rewritten as

-implying that to understand how the SRE grows in the non-interacting picture, it suffices to understand the dynamics of single-spin observables.
+This implies that, to understand how the SRE grows in the noninteracting picture, it suffices to understand the dynamics of single-spin observables.
 The single qubit SRE can be easily obtained through the reduced density matrix $\rho_k$, yielding

 where $\delta_k = 4h_kt + 2\phi_k$.
 Substituting this expression into Eq.~\ref{Single}, and assuming that the on-site fields $h_k$ are drawn independently and identically from a uniform distribution in the interval $[-W,W]$, we obtain